TiewTNT/tlpdapi/README.md

 # TXCPAPI

-**TXCPAPI** (pronounced *tek-sac-pay-pee*, obviously) is a minimalist, anarchic API for compiling TeX files.
+**TXCPAPI** (pronounced *tek-sac-pay-pee*, obviously) is a minimalist, anarchic API for compiling $\TeX$ files.
 It runs without authentication, without rate limiting, and without shame.

 If you're looking for security, stability, or adult supervision... this isn't it.

+---

 ## 🚀 Features

 - Accepts `.tex` or `.zip` uploads via a `/api` endpoint
-- Compiles the files using LaTeX engines (`pdflatex`, `xelatex`, etc.) or ConTeXt
+- Compiles files using LaTeX engines (`pdflatex`, `xelatex`, `lualatex`) or ConTeXt
-- Converts output to various formats: PDF, HTML, Markdown, plain text, images
+- Converts output to various formats: **PDF**, **HTML**, **Markdown**, **plain text**, **images**
-- Returns the final result directly—no signup, no storage, no questions asked
+- No signup.
+No account.
+No storage.
+Just vibes.
-- Uptime is theoretically possible but not guaranteed.
+- Uptime is theoretically possible but not guaranteed
-- Comes with guaranteed bugs.
+- Comes with **guaranteed bugs**
+- It doesn’t keep your files.
+I don’t want your files.
+Unless the cleanup fails.
+Then... oops

-> "It will work if you're lucky or the compiler loves you.
-Probably." <br>
+> “It will work if you're lucky or the compiler loves you.
+Probably.”
-> —Me, the one who put bugs in the API
+> — *Me, the one who put bugs in the API*

 ## 📦 Technologies